ITfoxtec/FoxIDs/docs/claim-transform-dk-privilege.md

-# DK privilege - claim transforms
+﻿# DK privilege - claim transforms

+FoxIDs supports converting the DK privilege to JSON, making tokens readable and the privilege structure easter to work with.
-FoxIDs support claim transforms of DK privilege used in Danish [NemLog-in](auth-method-howto-saml-2.0-nemlogin.md) and [Context Handler](howto-saml-2.0-context-Handler.md) IdPs.
+The DK privilege is used in the Danish [NemLog-in](auth-method-howto-saml-2.0-nemlogin.md) and [Context Handler (in Danish called Fælleskommunal Adgangsstyring)](howto-saml-2.0-context-Handler.md).

 Supported privilege standard: